hasanmoudud/geocompr/main.md

 <p class="caption">(\#fig:xy-nmds)Plotting the first NMDS axis against altitude.</p>
 </div>

-The scores of the first NMDS axis represent the different vegetations formations appearing along the slope of Mt.
+The scores of the first NMDS axis represent the different vegetation formations appearing along the slope of Mt.
 Mongón.
 To spatially visualize them, we can model the NMDS scores with the previously created predictors (section \@ref(data-and-data-preparation)), and use the resulting model for predictive mapping (see next section).

 ## Modeling the floristic gradient

-To predict the floristic gradient spatially, we will make use of a random forst model.
+To predict the floristic gradient spatially, we will make use of a random forest model.
 Random forest models are frequently used in environmental and ecological modeling, and often provide the best results in terms of predictive performance [@schratz_performance_nodate].
 Here, we shortly introduce decision trees and bagging, since they form the basis of random forests.
 We refer the reader to @james_introduction_2013 for a more detailed description of random forests and related techniques.